AleksaVukadinovic/Volley-of-Rockets/README.md

 ## 👨‍🏫 Academic Context

 This project was completed as part of the "Introduction to Mechanics" course during the 2rd year of undergraduate studies.
-It was a team project by three students, aiming to bridge programming with physical modeling and numerical simulation techniques.
+It was a team project by two students, aiming to bridge programming with physical modeling and numerical simulation techniques.